Where is Nepal Located?

 Nepal Terrian Map

 Due to its high altitude, eight of the ten highest peaks in the world are located in Nepal, including the highest peak - Mount Everest, so it is also a tourist attraction for mountaineering and sightseeing.
-From Mount Everest, the roof of the world, at an elevation of more than 8,000 meters in the north to the valley plain of the Terai river at 70 meters over sea level in the south.
-The terrain descends sharply to make climate changeable, also create the natural beauty of Nepal.
+From Mount Everest, the roof of the world, at an elevation of more than 8,000 meters in the north to the valley plain of the Terai river at 70 meters over sea level in the south, the terrain descends sharply to offer tremendous geographic diversity and make climate changeable, also create the natural beauty of Nepal.

 Map of Nepal Location and Neighboring Countries